abradley2/form-elements/README.md

 To include in your project, add `FormElements.css` to your document.

-To change variables in these styles, go into _styl/Variables.styl_, edit the appropriate variables, and run `npm install && npm run build-styles` to get an updated `FormFields.css` file.
+To change variables in these styles, go into **theme.json**, edit the appropriate variables, and run `npm install && npm run build-styles` to get an updated `FormElements.css` file.

 # API